By the Edwiser Team. Updated on May 13, 2020

 The system administrator should attempt to increase the amount of RAM/primary memory.
 This will enable the server to handle more users.

 Your RAM on the web server plays a pivotal role here.
 It’s the core that is ultimately connected to your site speed and overall performance.
-Moodle is huge and it could sometimes take up a lot of memory per process, sometimes as high as 50MB or even more!
-So the more RAM, the better.
+Moodle for example can sometimes take up a lot of memory per process, sometimes as high as 50MB or even more!
+So when in doubt, more RAM.
 You could also buy cheap web servers and instead invest in more RAM.
 RAM Using SCSI disks instead of SATA drives is recommended.

-As per Moodle guidelines, it is a good idea to have 1 GB RAM for 50 concurrent users (minimum 256 MB) and a minimum free disk space of 160 MB or more to store your teaching material.
-This is the norm.
-However, it makes sense to consider the entire combination of your hardware and software elements, to make a well thought-out plan for your Moodle site, especially if it is going to be a large and exhaustive one.
+Moodle recommends 1 GB RAM for every 50 concurrent users and a minimum free disk space of 500 MB to store your teaching material.
+This is a norm that can be used to benchmark other LMS.
+However, it makes sense to consider the entire combination of your hardware and software elements, to make a well thought-out plan for your site, especially if it is going to be a large and complex one.

 A RAID controller can be a hardware device, something like a RAID card or it could even be a software program.
 It primarily manages the HDDs (Hard Disk Drives) and SSDs (Solid State Drives) in a PC.
-The operating system and swap drive could be set up on one set of disks configured as RAID 1.
-Whereas Moodle, the web and the database server could be set up on another set of disks configured as RAID 5.
-These steps could effectively help to optimize your Moodle site load time.
+The operating system and swap drive could be set up on one set of disks configured as RAID 1, whereas the LMS application and the database server could be set up on another set of disks configured as RAID 5.
+These steps could effectively help to optimize your site load time.